linuxdabbler/debian-install-scripts/README.md

 LD

-NOTE:     YOU ONLY HAVE TO RUN 101-RUN-AS-ROOT  AS ROOT....
-THE REST YOU CAN RUN AS YOUR STANDARD USER
+NOTE: YOU ONLY HAVE TO RUN SCRIPTS 100 AND 101 IF YOU CREATED A ROOT USER DURING INSTALLATION.

-after cloning/downloading and unzipping the repository simply run these commands and they will become executable
+NOTE: after cloning/downloading and unzipping the repository simply run these commands and they will become executable

 cd /debian-install scripts